Handies Peak

 Powered By ConvertKit

-So I came up with a plan!
-Handies has two routes that start reasonably close to one another.
 Why not hike Handies Peak as a loop?!
 Loop hikes are my favorite anyways.
 It’s new views the whole way!
 For me, it was well worth the extra mileage to get double the adventure.
+I can’t recommend this route enough.

-The Adventure
+The Trailhead

-East Slopes Accent via Grizzly Gulch
+East Slopes Accent Via Grizzly Gulch

 With all my gear now in tow, I climb the steps again and the sound of the river flowing fades in and out as I enter a clearing and get the first glimpse of the summit looming in the distance.
 Remnants of an avalanche litter both sides of the trail.